itsbariscan/llmbox/README.md

 <div align="center">
   Built with enthusiasm by <a href="https://github.com/itsbariscan">Baris Can Sayin</a>
   <br>
-  Star ⭐ this repo if you find it useful!
+  Star ⭐ this repo if you find it useful, happy hacking!
 </div>